Tutors for Summer SaxDay

 Following graduation, he established a very successful private teaching studio in Nottingham, UK.
 Many of his pupils have gained the highest diplomas and been awarded places at the leading music conservatories.
 Alistair is Visiting Scholar of Saxophone at the University of Nottingham.
 He is in great demand as a course tutor and directs the Nottingham Sax Day and Sax Weekend courses.
 He has adjudicated for the Royal College of Music, the Birmingham Conservatoire and in Bahrain.

-Alistair is one of the UK’s leading EWI (Electronic Wind Instrument) specialists.
+Alistair is one of the UK’s leading EWI (Electronic Wind Instrument) specialists playing both the Roland Aerophone and the Akai EWI.
 With more than 25 years’ experience with midi wind instruments, he has established himself as a highly respected performer and teacher.
 He is passionate about the potential of technology to enhance music education.
-His series of informative EWI lesson videos on YouTube has achieved more than 50,000 views in the first year and he now teaches the EWI to students around the world via Skype.
+His series of informative Aerophone and EWI lesson videos on YouTube has achieved more than 1,000,000 views to date and he now teaches the Aerophone and EWI to students around the world via Skype.

 Photo Andrew Pennill